Magik3a/dev.bg/README.md

 ﻿# Example of DevOps processes for articles for dev.bg

+> DevOps is a set of practices that can help organizations improve the speed, efficiency, and reliability of software development and deployment.
+By adopting DevOps practices such as continuous integration, continuous delivery, infrastructure as code, and monitoring and logging, organizations can realize a number of benefits and stay competitive in today's fast-paced business environment.
 ---

 ## Continuous Integrations (CI) 👷‍

+> Continuous Integration is a software development practice that involves regularly merging code changes from multiple developers into a shared repository.
+This ensures that all code changes are tested and integrated as soon as possible, reducing the risk of conflicts and errors in the final product.

 | Product | Build Status | Workflow |
 |--- | --- | --- |